Actual Freedom – The Actual Freedom Mailing List Correspondence

 Unfortunately the actualists are reductionists.
 They offer easy solutions for complex problems’.
 (Sunday 10/04/2005 AEST).

 It is your use of ‘unfortunately’ which caught my attention as it follows, then, that it be fortunate the spiritualists are expansionists, offering uneasy solutions for otherwise elementary problems and, when all else fails, invoking nonsensical, implausible, irreconcilability so as to render thoughtful consideration mute.
-Vis.:
+Viz.:

 • ‘paradox: a statement or proposition which, despite sound reasoning from an acceptable premise, leads to a conclusion that is against sense, logically unacceptable, or self-contradictory’.
 (Oxford Dictionary).